On-Page SEO: What It Is and How to Do It

 6. Optimize URLs

-An “unfriendly” URL might look something like this:
+An “unfriendly” URL might look like this:

 An “unfriendly” URL example